b-lukaszuk/golang_luzne_zadanka/book4/ch9/README.md

 contents of chapter 9) see what will happen if an empty list is passed (`[]float64{}`), modify the function to return 0 in this case.

+## Task 2

+Write a series of tests for the `Min` and `Max` functions you wrote in the previous chapter.

 # Caution note

 **The content of this folder may be incorrect, erroneous and/or harmful.
 Use it at Your own risk.**